-The city, founded in 1786 when James Wilkinson purchased land on the north side of the Kentucky River, is named after a tragedy.
+Founded in 1786 when James Wilkinson purchased land north of the Kentucky River, Frankfort is named after a tragedy.
 Stephan Frank was among a group of early pioneers working at a ford on the river when they were attacked by Native Americans.
-Frank died as a result, but the ford was named after him as Frank’s Ford” later changed to the present Frankfort.
+Frank died as a result, and the ford was named after him: “Frank’s Ford” later changed to the present Frankfort.

-Frankfort’s economy throughout the years has largely been dependent on serving as the administrative and government center of the Commonwealth, but business has branched out in several directions.
-Among other enterprises, Frankfort has been the home of several distilleries.
+Frankfort’s economy throughout the years has largely served the administrative and government center of the Commonwealth, but business ventures have branched out in several directions.
+Among other enterprises, Frankfort has long been known for its many distilleries.
 While prohibition affected the city much like other bourbon-producing parts of the state, Frankfort and the surrounding area are now home to several distilleries, including Buffalo Trace.

 Frankfort enjoyed its greatest period of growth after World War II.
 The post-war economy allowed the city to double its population, from roughly 11,500 in 1940 to 21,900 in 1970.
 The city has enjoyed more moderate growth since then, to a 2016 estimate of around 28,000.

 Frankfort is a town that has clearly found its identity and has grown into its potential.
-And as both the city and the economy of Frankfort grow, Bunch & Brock, Attorneys at Law, are proud to serve the community’s legal needs.
+And, as both the city and the economy of Frankfort continue to grow, Bunch & Brock, Attorneys at Law, is proud to serve the community’s legal needs.